 Before becoming a beauty editor, I went to school for my MSW.
 I had always wanted to be a therapist, but, as life often takes curious twists and turns, I ultimately made my way to the world of beauty and wellness.
 While it may seem like a career-360, psychology manifests itself in beauty and (more obviously) wellness every day, so I haven't strayed as far as one may think.
 In fact, this very post was certainly influenced by my education but more pointedly by an important lesson learned from one of my professors: "Needing anxiety medication is the same as needing medication for high blood pressure or back pain."
 In other words, the fact that there's a stigma surrounding needing medicinal treatment for anxiety isn't fair—we often don't criticize those who need prescriptions for physical ailments, so why is the mind any different?

-According to the Anxiety and Depression Association of America, 18% of Americans have anxiety, but only one-third of those individuals seek treatment.
-This may be because of a lack of funds, cultural viewpoints towards therapy and treatment, a lack of education, and/or a fear of being viewed negatively, according to Michael Otto and Stefan Hofmann, authors of Avoiding Treatment Failures in the Anxiety Disorders ($77).
-While each of these factors is cause for concern, avoiding help to bypass others' judgments is a sad reality; however, studies suggest that those who have a greater knowledge base of mental illness are less critical of those with a condition.
+According to the Anxiety and Depression Association of America, around 18% of Americans have anxiety, but only around one-third of those individuals seek treatment.
+This may be because of a lack of funds, cultural viewpoints towards therapy and treatment, a lack of education, and/or a fear of being viewed negatively, according to Michael Otto and Stefan Hofmann, authors of Avoiding Treatment Failures in the Anxiety Disorders ($85).
+While each of these factors is cause for concern, avoiding help to bypass others' judgments is a sad reality; however, those who have a greater knowledge base of mental illness may be less critical of those with a condition.